wp-plugins/tangofy/readme.txt

 Tangofy does three simple things:

 *   Replaces the 16×16 menu icons in the administration area of WordPress 2.7 with better icons!
-Either an included set —2 Fugue sets, 1 Silk set, 2 Tango sets— or your own set!
+Either an included set—2 Fugue sets, 1 Silk, 2 Tango—or your own set!
 *   Dispenses with Black & White icons.
 All link states have full colour.
 *   Hides the 32×32 icons.
 (Or shows them, if you prefer.)